 Chord mode lets you experiment with chord transpositions in new ways.
 It's a unique new KeyStep Pro feature.
-Initiate Chord mode by holding down SHIFT then pressing the Tie/Rest/Chord button.
+Initiate Chord mode by holding down SHIFT then pressing the Tie/Rest/ Chord button.
 Now, as soon as you play a chord of up to sixteen notes on the keyboard, the KeyStep Pro will remember its interval structure and allow you to play it with just one key.
 It will also intelligently take account of the current Root note and adapt to the current Scale.

 Chords are derived from scales.
 The most common three-note chords consist of the first, the third and the fifth of a scale.
 The most common four-note chords consist of the first, the third, the fifth and the seventh of a scale.
 The first note of a chord is the Root.
-The third note in a scale determines the 'feel' of a chord: if it is three semitones above the Root, the chord is minor; if it is four semitones above the Root, the chord is major.
+The third note in a scale determines the 'feel' of a chord: if it is three semitones above the Root, the chord is major.
 When you add more notes to a chord, you are essentially fine-tuning or further shaping the minor or major feel.